 - One e-mail enters you into ALL active contests.

 - Duplicate entries will result in disqualification for the current contest.

 - Winners are chosen at random and do not get to select their title – it’s picked randomly with the winner’s e-mail address.

-- If winners do not respond their e-mail within 48 hours, a new winner will be selected.
+- If winners do not respond to the “winning” email notification within 48 hours, a new winner will be selected.

 With all the heart and humor audiences expect from Walt Disney Animation Studios, BIG HERO 6 is an action-packed comedy adventure that introduces Baymax, a lovable, personal companion robot, who forms a special bond with robotics prodigy Hiro Hamada.
 When a devastating turn of events catapults them into the midst of a dangerous plot unfolding in the streets of San Fransokyo, Hiro turns to Baymax and his diverse group of friends — adrenaline junky Go Go Tomago, neatnik Wasabi, chemistry whiz Honey Lemon and fanboy Fred — who transform into a band of unlikely heroes.
 Bring home Disney’s BIG HERO 6, featuring comic-book-style action and hilarious, unforgettable characters — it’s fun for the whole family!